← All writing

 I think the entropy story is the prettiest thing here.

 A trained language model's weights look almost-random to gzip.
-The marginal distribution is close to a zero-mean Gaussian with mild heavy tails — close to maximum entropy for its variance, which is roughly what you'd expect from a network trained near a flat region of the loss landscape.
-General-purpose compressors look at a packed FP32 weight tensor and shrug: the ratio sits in the high-90s, depending on the layer and the quantizer.
+The marginal distribution is close to a zero-mean Gaussian with mild heavy tails (close to maximum entropy for its variance, which is roughly what you'd expect from a network trained near a flat region of the loss landscape).
+General-purpose compressors barely dent a packed FP32 weight tensor: the ratio sits in the high-90s, depending on the layer and the quantizer.

 Yet 4-bit quantization gives you 4× compression with sub-perplexity-point quality loss.
 How?